jcoelho93/personal-website/README.md

 > npm run build
 ```

-You can also test the app with a development server, just run:
+You can also test the app with a development server, you have to just run:

 ```console
 > npm start
 ```

 ## Contributing

 Feel free to fork this project and customize with your personal info.
 If you implement any nice features or improvements I'd really appreciate if you could open a PR to this project ;)